 Can You Tile Over Drywall Compound?

-Tiling over drywall compound is oftentimes recommended in areas where water directly meets the tiles.
+As long as the drywall compound is properly prepped for tiling, it can be done in many rooms.
+Tiling over drywall compound is often recommended where water directly meets the tiles.
 Kitchen backsplashes, for instance, keep water and cooking oil from staining the walls.
-Tiling over drywall compound is a doable DIY task, but should be handled carefully to prevent future problems.

-3. Coat the Drywall
+1. Coat the Drywall

 Apply a joint compound, also known as drywall mud, once the surface of the drywall is clean.
 Drywall mud is a mixture primarily containing gypsum and limestone and gives the drywall a seamless appearance.
 A thin coating is sufficient.
 Give the joint compound (or drywall mud) time to dry.

 While drywall mud is handy for installing tiles on damaged drywall, it can also be used to repair small holes or cracks in the drywall.
-The joint compound is available in four different types: all-purpose compound, taping compound, topping compound, and quick setting compound.
+The joint compound is available in four different types: all-purpose compound, taping compound, topping compound, and quick-setting compound.

 4. Seal the Drywall